Frequently asked questions about Summer Internship Funding.

 Our career advisers are prepared to help you develop your application materials and review your short essay responses before submission.
 Advisers can walk you through the search process, alert you to different search resources, and help you put together application materials.

 Yes.
-Both students who receive financial aid from аIJʿª½±½á¹û and those who do not are eligible to receive a summer funding grant.
+Both students who receive financial aid from аIJʿª½±½á¹û and those who do not are eligible to receive a summer internship funding grant.
 Financial aid status may influence which sources of funding you are eligible to receive grant dollars from and may influence the maximum grant for which you qualify.

 Applications are reviewed by a committee of аIJʿª½±½á¹û faculty, staff, and alumni.
 Each application is scored by three committee members based on a number of criteria including, but not limited to, clarity of learning objectives and relevance of experience.
 Funding will be awarded to the highest scoring applicants, and a group of others will be placed on a waitlist.